Islamophobia in Canada

 Islamophobia in Canada refers to a set of discourses, behaviours and structures which express feelings of anxiety, fear, hostility and rejection towards Islam or Muslims in Canada.
-Members of the Sikh, Christian Arab, Jewish and Hindu communities have all reported incidents of harassment which, while intended towards Muslims, was traumatic and broader in its scope than just Muslims.

-Particularly since the September 11, 2001, attacks in the United States, a variety of surveys and polls as well as reported incidents have consistently given credence to the existence of Islamophobia in Canada.
+Particularly since the September 11 attacks in the United States in 2001, a variety of surveys and polls, as well as reported incidents, have consistently given credence to the existence of Islamophobia in Canada.
 The number of police-reported hate crimes targeting Muslims in Canada more than tripled between 2012 and 2015, despite the overall number of such crimes decreasing over the same period, according to Statistics Canada data.
 Statistics Canada does state, however, that "an increase in numbers may be related to more reporting by the public".

 The number of Islamophobic incidents significantly increased in 2015 and 2016; in 2015, police across the country recorded 159 hate crimes targeted at Muslims, up from 45 in 2012, representing an increase of 253%.

-In January 2017, six Muslims were killed in a shooting attack at a Quebec city mosque.
+In January 2017, six Muslims were killed in a shooting attack at a Quebec City mosque.
 Islamophobia has manifested itself as vandalism of mosques and physical assaults on Muslims, including violence against Muslim women wearing the hijab or niqab.
 Islamophobia has been condemned by Canadian governments on the federal, provincial and municipal level.

-In June of 2021, five members of a Muslim family were the victims of a domestic attack in the city of London, Ontario.
+In June 2021, five members of a Muslim family were the victims of a domestic attack in the city of London, Ontario.
 Four members died as a result of this attack, leaving the fifth, a 9-year old boy, with severe injuries.
 The act was reported as premeditated and motivated by anti-Muslim hate.

 The Canadian media have played a mixed role in their coverage of Islamophobia, and have been described as having perpetuated it and/or countered it for Canadian audiences.
 Canada's public education system has also been scrutinized for its role as the site of Islamophobic incidents and of the development of Islamophobic attitudes in youth.